Teczer/expo-react-native-nativewind-typescript-boilerplate/README.md

 # Simple & Fast Starter for React Native, Expo, NativeWind, and TypeScript
 ![](https://res.cloudinary.com/dw3mwclgk/image/upload/v1721761113/React_Native_Boilerplate_1_ekixp3.png)
 This boilerplate provides a fast and modern setup for building React Native applications with Expo, NativeWind, and TypeScript.
-It's designed to enhance developer experience and streamline your development process.
+It's designed to enhance developer experience and streamline your development process.a

 ### Features